-The direct mail company, located in Ashton-under-Lyne, Paton Brown has fallen into administration after they could no longer fulfil their Company Voluntary Arrangement (CVA) requirements, without becoming insolvent.
+The direct mail company, located in Ashton-under-Lyne, Paton Brown has fallen into administration after they could no longer fulfil their Company Voluntary Arrangement (CVA) requirements

 Just last month, Gary Lee and Dean Watson from Begbies Traynor, were appointed administrators.
 This left the business, assets and seven employees to be transferred to PB Fulfilment’s ownership, in a pre-packaged sale.

-2014 saw the company be inherited by Charlotte Cooper, when her father died.
-In 2015, Paton entered their CVA, which meant they agreed to pay around £290,000 to creditors and HMRC, in monthly instalments for the course of the next five years.
+In 2015, Paton entered their CVA, which meant they agreed to pay around £290,000 to creditors and HMRC, in monthly instalments over the course of the next five years.

 July 2018, saw businessman Kevin Griffin, acquire the firm in a deal, running alongside his Acrobat group and related businesses – including direct mail companies, Acrobat Marketing Solutions and Acrobat Carbon services (administrated in February 2019).